-We're proud to announce The Jo Reyes Musical Theatre Bursary.
+We're proud to offer The Jo Reyes Musical Theatre Bursary.
 To learn more about Jo and what she meant to us please see below.

-The bursary is an opportunity for Jo's love and enthusiasm of Musical Theatre to be enjoyed and shared by others - we are offering everyone over the age of 18 (whatever your age) to apply.
+This bursary is an opportunity for Jo's love and enthusiasm of Musical Theatre to be enjoyed and shared by others - we are offering everyone over the age of 18 to apply.